Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Case Study in CCTV Surveillance Scenarios

 \subsection{Team-based CCTV Monitoring Task}

 To validate the proposed AWAC method, we designed a team-based user experiment that involved the MH-MR CCTV monitoring task, which required multiple human operators to monitor and control multiple agents/robots simultaneously.
-Such surveillance missions are widely required in diverse multi-human-multi-agents system task scenarios, including security monitoring \cite{wang2008affective}, air traffic management \cite{pacaux2002common} and performance checking \cite{stowers2017framework}.
-The surveillance scenario is typical in real-world human-agent systems, as illustrated at the bottom of Fig. \ref{fig:AWA_concept}, in which human operators undertake a simultaneous CCTV monitoring task while multiple sensors track them.
+Such surveillance missions are widely required in diverse MH-MR system task scenarios, including security monitoring \cite{wang2008affective}, air traffic management \cite{pacaux2002common}, and performance checking \cite{stowers2017framework}.
+The surveillance scenario is typical in real-world human-agent systems, in which human operators undertake a simultaneous CCTV monitoring task while multiple sensors track them.

-Based on the surveillance scenario, we built a generalized surveillance environment that supported multi-human operators in conducting CCTV monitoring tasks with multi-robot systems as MH-MR teams.
-Two human subjects participated together as a team to validate the proposed AWAC for MH-MR teams and investigate the optimal take allocation strategies.
-As illustrated in Fig. \ref{fig:experiment_protocal}, the participants conducted the eight tasks (from Task A to H).
-This study was designed as a 2 x 2 x 2 within-subject study, with each task having three sets of the CCTV monitoring task, and each set taking 120 seconds.
-This user experiment was reviewed and approved by the Purdue University Institutional Review Board (IRB) (\#IRB-2021-1813).